B4nanaJuice/Human-Activity-Recognition/README.md

 ### 4. **Result storage**

-After all the runs, the results are stored into JSON files, as it is easy, fast and easy to read.
+After all the runs, the results are stored into JSON files, as it is easy to use, fast and easily readable.
 The JSON structure will be :
 ```
 ├── hyperparameters
 │    ├── learning rate